The Eau Claire project is a gold deposit located in Québec, Canada. It is 100% owned by precious metals exploration…

-A subsidiary of K+S Group, K+S Potash Canada, is the owner of the Bethune Potash mine (earlier Legacy Potash project) being developed near Moose Jaw, Saskatchewan in Canada.
+A subsidiary of K+S Group, K+S Potash Canada (KSPC), is the owner of the Bethune Potash mine (earlier Legacy Potash project) being developed near Moose Jaw, Saskatchewan in Canada.
 The Legacy Potash project was renamed Bethune Potash mine in May 2017.

 The project features two of the top ten deepest mines in the world.
 The advanced greenfield project is the first solution mine to be built in Saskatchewan in around 40 years.
 The project is also referred to as Bethune mine.

 Construction of the potash mine began in June 2012.
-The mine was opened in May 2017 and production is expected to commence from June 2017.
-Production of potassium chloride (KCl) from the mine is anticipated to reach two million tonnes (Mt) in 2017.
+The mine was opened in May 2017 and produced the first tonnes of marketable potash in June 2017.

 Bethune Potash mine geology and reserves